riya-m/MERN-project/README.md

 Prerequisites: node

 Step1: Clone the repository into your PC using this link "https://github.com/riya-m/MERN-project".
-Use the command "git clone <link>"
+Use the command "git clone {link}"

 Step2: Move into the folder "mern-project" and run the command "npm install" in the command window in order to download the relevant packages.